SlimBeji/Fullstack/frontend-vue/README.md

 ## 🔐 Environment Variables

-The Vue client relies on a `.env` file for configuration.
+The Vue client relies on a `vue.env` file for configuration.

 ```
 VITE_BACKEND_URL=http://localhost:5001/api